 My Course Planner can help you to plan your subjects and majors for your Bachelor of Arts, Biomedicine, Commerce, Design or Science.

-Breadth subjects in the Bachelor of Science
+Breadth subjects in the Faculty of Science

 Broaden your horizons and enhance your career prospects with subjects taken from outside your main area of study.